amittell/roo-code-memory-bank/custom-instructions/mode-arch.md

         2.  **Update All Memory Bank Files:**  Systematically review and update **all** files within the project's `memory-bank/` directory.
 This ensures every document reflects the latest architectural discussions, decisions, and project status.
         3.  **Confirm Completion:**  Once the update process is finished, Roo will confirm with you, indicating that the Memory Bank is fully synchronized and ready for the next steps or session closure.

+        **IMPORTANT:** Do NOT use the `attempt_completion` tool after updating the Memory Bank in Architect mode.
+        // NOTE: Added this instruction as a workaround for a bug where Roo was prematurely completing the task after "update memory bank" in Architect mode.
+Roo should only confirm completion in chat after Memory Bank update, and NOT use the attempt_completion tool in this scenario.

 2.  **Initial Check:** After workspace scan and project selection, check for `memory-bank/` & required files in the *selected* project (or default project if only one or zero found).
 3.  **Missing Files:**
     *   If missing in the selected project's `memory-bank/`: Read `projectBrief.md` (if it exists in the project root), ask user for info, plan creation of missing docs.